Input data format and structure

 JSON

-• Each object must have a field named namespace.
-This is the TokenNamespace.namespace.
+• Specify a namespace field that is the TokenNamespace.namespace.

-• The value of the field crowding_tag, if present, should be a string.
+• The value of the field crowding_tag, if present, must be a string.

 • Use a valid Avro file.